jabunce/bunce-fernandez-revilla-2022-growth-model/README.md

 The original preprint is on bioRXiv [here](https://www.biorxiv.org/content/10.1101/2022.10.10.511559v3)

+A duplication of this repository is on Open Science Framework [here](https://osf.io/kg5wn/)

 The main analysis is contained in the folder ``Growth_Analysis``.
 A README file within that folder gives further instructions.

 The folder ``Circumference_Height_Analysis`` contains an exploration of how body circumference and height change with age, described in Appendix A of the associated manuscript.
 A README file within that folder gives further instructions.